 CPAP machines: Tips for avoiding 10 common problems

-The good news is that if one CPAP mask or device doesn't work for you, you have other options.
-And most CPAP masks are adjustable, to help make them more comfortable for you.
-Here are 10 common CPAP problems and what you can do about them.
+But if a CPAP mask or machine doesn't work for you, you have other options.
+And most CPAP masks can be adjusted to help make them more comfortable.

 1. The wrong size or style CPAP mask

-Work closely with your doctor and CPAP supplier to make sure you have a CPAP mask that suits your needs and fits you.
-Everyone has different needs and face shapes, so the right style and size mask for someone else may not work for you.
+Work closely with your health care provider and the CPAP supplier to make sure you have a CPAP mask that fits properly.
+People have different face shapes, so the right mask style and size for someone else may not work for you.

-2. Trouble getting used to wearing the CPAP device
+2. Trouble getting used to wearing the CPAP mask

-It may help to start by practicing wearing just the CPAP mask for short periods of time while you're awake, for example while watching TV.
-Then try wearing the mask and hose with the air pressure on, still during the daytime, while you're awake.
-Once you become accustomed to how that feels, shift to using the CPAP device every time you sleep — at night and during naps.
-Inconsistently wearing the CPAP device may delay getting used to it.
-Stick with it for several weeks or more to see if the mask and pressure settings you have will work for you.
+Once you get used to how that feels, start using the CPAP machine every time you sleep — including during naps.
+Only using the CPAP machine every now and then may delay getting used to it.
+Stick with it for several weeks or more to see if your mask and pressure are right for you.

 3. Difficulty tolerating forced air

-You may be able to overcome this by using a "ramp" feature on the machine.
-This feature allows you to start with low air pressure, followed by an automatic, gradual increase in the pressure to your prescribed setting as you fall asleep.
-The rate of this ramp feature can be adjusted by your doctor.
+You may be able to overcome this by using a machine with a "ramp" feature.
+This setting allows you to start with low air pressure.
+The machine then automatically and slowly increases the air pressure to your prescribed setting as you fall asleep.
+Your doctor can adjust its rate.

-If this doesn't help, talk with your doctor about changing to a different type of device that automatically adjusts the pressure while you're sleeping.
-For example, units that supply bi-level positive airway pressure (BiPAP) or devices that have variable pressure contours are available.
-These provide more pressure when you inhale and less when you exhale.
+If this feature doesn't help, talk with your doctor about changing to a machine that automatically and constantly adjusts the pressure while you're sleeping.
+An example is a bi-level positive airway pressure (BPAP) machine that delivers more pressure when you breathe in (inhale) and less when you breathe out (exhale).